Diamante-Smith/osticket-prereqs/README.md

 - Then we see the ticket come through from Ken -> Click on it

-- When inspecting further on the customer to better understand what they want, it's best to email them, especially if their contact listed on their ticket
+- When inspecting further on the customer to better understand what they want, it's best to email them, especially if their contact information is listed on their ticket

 <br>

 pic 22:51

 <br>

+- After gaining further infoto take the next course, you can click on the blue link next to SLA Plan

+- We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad

+- Click on "Department" as we will be assigning it to the "Support Team"

+- And next to "Assign to," click on the blue link on the pop-up up select "John Doe"

+- In the "Post reply" description type in "CX states